 Your pimple patch cheat sheet

+The right pimples for a microneedle patch are under-the-skin, sometimes painful, early stage pimples – all pimples that are “unpoppable."
 Recently, a new category of microneedle patches has emerged: hyperpigmentation patches, such as Micropoint for Dark Spots.
 These patches use microneedles to dissolve powerful brightening ingredients in order to target dark spots and even out skin tone.
 They can be especially helpful in treating post-inflammatory hyperpigmentation, or the dark spots that appear following a breakout.

 What to look for in a microneedle patch